turp/jayturpin.com/_posts/2016-04-30-aurelia_from_scratch.md

 and you should see app.js generated

-Next, add the template file app.html:
+In Aurelia, every view model needs a corresponding template file, so let's create app.html:

 	<template>
 		<form submit.delegate="submit()">